Hanamantgouda/FindItback/README.md

 # FindItBack

-FindItBack is a belongings finder platform designed to help individuals locate lost items on the college campus and allow users to claim items they have found.
+FindItBack is a belongings finder platform designed to help individuals locate lost items on the college campus and allow users to claim items they have lost.
 This user-friendly website ensures transparency and efficiency in managing lost-and-found items through a well-organized dashboard, notification system, and claim verification process.

 ## Features